Professional Reviews

 Living DNA is a good example of a company that analyzes your maternal and paternal roots.
 Best of all, it includes this info as part of its basic package.

-If you’re looking for even more in-depth analysis, take a look at FamilyTreeDNA’s offerings.
+If you’re looking for an even more in-depth analysis, take a look at FamilyTreeDNA’s offerings.
 The expert-level test is pricey, but it offers a wealth of info.

 Why don’t my DNA results show my Native American ancestry?